-There is guidance (that is being developed) on how prejudice-related incidents should be identified, assessed, recorded and dealt with.
-We keep a record of prejudice-related incidents, including the type of incident, seriousness and how the incident was dealt with
+We keep a record of prejudice-related incidents, including the type of incident, seriousness and how the incident was dealt with.

-We monitor and log incidents that discriminate against children and young people or adults in our school with protected characteristics, e.g. homophobic being We also monitor and log bullying incidents, particularly those directed towards those with special educational needs.
+We monitor and log incidents that discriminate against children and young people or adults in our school with protected characteristics, e.g. homophobic bullying.
+We also monitor and log bullying incidents, particularly those directed towards those with special educational needs.